-This article details how to enable Passenger on your domain within the DreamHost panel.
+This article describes enabling Passenger on your domain within the DreamHost panel.

-- Click the OK button.
-The panel adds the /public subdirectory for you.
+- Enable Passenger by clicking the radio button on the right.
+The panel adds a /public subdirectory for you.

-- Click the Change settings button to save your changes.
+- Click the Save Changes button to save your changes.

-- Whenever the code or configuration files for your application are modified, you must create or update the modification date of the file "tmp/restart.txt" in the application's root directory tree in order to trigger Passenger to reinitialize the application.
-Passenger caches many resources so changes are not recognized unless the modification date of "tmp/restart.txt" is changed.
+- Whenever the code or configuration files for your application are modified, you must create or update the modification date of the file tmp/restart.txt in the application's root directory tree to trigger Passenger to reinitialize the application.
+Passenger caches many resources, so changes are not recognized unless the modification date of tmp/restart.txt is changed.

 - The most common method to make this change is to run the following command via SSH.